SEN, VI, EAL

 - We are a specialist centre for Vision Impairment and have one qualified teachers for the visually impaired, and one teacher in training.

-- All the SENCos hold the National Award for SEN co-ordination.
+- The SENCO holds a National Award for SEN co-ordination.

 - We have staff trained to support children with English as an additional language (EAL) and an EAL co-ordinator.